DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

     * the coordination element in a cluster of VMWare ESXi hosts
     * mediates access to the physical resources
     * handles resources available to a cluster, reservation and limits for the VMs running on the cluster, and maintenance features
-    * allows reassignment of workloads between resources pools (VMotion)
+    * allows reassignment/balance of workloads between resources pools (VMotion)
+    * Anti-affinity rules keeps VMs on separate hosts
+    * Affinity rules can be used to keep VMs on the same host
 * **Dyanmic Optimization**
     * Shifts workloads automatically
     * is Microsft's DRS equivalent delivered through their cluster management software